 Many of us will recognize its famous asterism, the Sickle, which looks like a backward question mark.

-If you’ve watched the annual Leonid meteor shower (peaks November 16-17), you may also recognize the sickle as the location of this meteor shower’s radiant point.
+If you’ve watched the annual Leonid meteor shower (peaks mid-November), you may also recognize the sickle as the location of this meteor shower’s radiant point.

 The January Leonids (peak ~Jan 4) are Leo’s second annual meteor shower and also have their radiant in the northwest part of Leo.